 While best known as Princess and later General Leia Organa, in the Star Wars movie franchise, the late Carrie Fisher often worked in television, too.
 Sharon Horgan who, along with Rob Delaney co-created the Catastrophe TV show, posted a tribute to the deceased star and her final TV role on that series.

 Fisher has guest starred as Rob’s (Delaney) mother, Mia, since the first season of Catastrophe.
 She appeared in a total of four episodes during the British sitcom’s first two seasons, and reprises the role in Catastrophe season three, which has already wrapped production.
-In the US, you can stream Catastrophe on Amazon, while in the UK, the comedy airs on Channel 4.
+In the US, you can stream Catastrophe on Prime Video, while in the UK, the comedy airs on Channel 4.

 As previously reported, both Amazon and Channel 4 have renewed Catastrophe through its fourth season.
 There is no word yet, on whether the show will address Mia’s absence in season four.